 The SocietyMore than 35,000 clinicians, scientists and allied health professionals from over 160 countries are part of the ERS communityBecome an ERS member

 Charité is one of the largest university hospitals in Europe.
-The Department of Infectious Diseases and Pulmonary Medicine (Head: Norbert Suttorp) at Charité is focused on respiratory diseases, infectious diseases and intensive care medicine with regard to science, patient treatment, and teaching.
+The Department of Infectious Diseases, Respiratory Medicine and Critical Care (jointly headed by Martin Witzenrath & Leif Erik Sander) at Charité is focused on respiratory diseases, infectious diseases and intensive care medicine with regard to science, patient treatment, and teaching.
 Our main goals are to treat our patients at the best achievable level, to improve understanding of the pathogenesis of lung diseases, particularly pneumonia and acute lung injury, in order to develop novel therapeutic strategies, and to teach clinical and scientific academics.
-Research activities are carried out jointly with the Division of Pulmonary Inflammation (Head: Martin Witzenrath).

 Acute Lung Injury (ALI)\Cell biology\Infection\Pulmonary hypertension\Ventilation